-Although prioritizing self-care may sound like common sense, especially if you’re considering longevity, it’s often the first thing to go when we find ourselves in challenging situations, whether because of bad health, a financial crisis, job loss, divorce or, in our current situation, the COVID-19 pandemic.
-This is why it is important to keep it top of mind and not an after-thought, especially when we find ourselves in challenging times.
+Although prioritizing self-care may sound like common sense, especially if you’re considering longevity, it’s often the first thing to go when you find yourself in challenging situations, whether because of bad health, a financial crisis, job loss, divorce or another significant life event.
+This is why it is important to keep it top of mind and not an after-thought, especially in challenging times.

 Why is Self-Care Important?

 In a society in which people are expected to work long hours and pass on vacation days, there is an underlying belief that we must always be productive — which can ultimately take away from opportunities for self-care.
 But by taking some time out to engage in this practice, you may relieve the pressures of everyday life and reset yourself to get back to a healthy point where you can be more productive again.
 Considering the costs associated with mental health services, lost wages and more, spending some time on yourself may ultimately benefit everyone.

 Burning the candle at both ends, so-to-speak, comes with significant consequences, which may include but are not limited to burnout, depression, anxiety, resentment and a whole host of other negative implications.

 Engaging in a self-care routine has been clinically proven to reduce or eliminate anxiety and depression, reduce stress, improve concentration, minimize frustration and anger, increase happiness, improve energy and more.
 From a physical health perspective, it has also been clinically proven to reduce heart disease, stroke and cancer.
 Spiritually, it may help keep us in tune with our higher power as well as realize our meaning in life.

 Self-care offers numerous benefits for your overall well-being.
 Here are some key benefits: